 - eggs and sperm of the intended parents

 - donated eggs fertilized with sperm from the intended father

-- embryos created using donor eggs and sperm
+- embryos created using donor eggs and donor sperm

 Partial surrogacy (also known Straight or Traditional Surrogacy) – Partial surrogacy involves sperm from the intended father and an egg from the surrogate.
-Here fertilisation is (usually) done by artificial insemination or intrauterine insemination (IUI).
-This is forbidden in Cyprus, even though it is allowed in other countries.
+Partial Surrogacy is not allowed in Cyprus.

 - the surrogate’s ability to get pregnant

 - the age of the woman who provides the egg